Goodpasture Syndrome Overview

-Anti-glomerular basement membrane diseases (anti-GBM diseases) is a rare disorder that can involve quickly worsening kidney failure and lung disease.
+Anti-glomerular basement membrane disease (anti-GBM disease) is a rare disorder that can involve quickly worsening kidney failure and lung disease.

-Some forms of the disease involve just the lung or the kidney.
+Some forms of the disease involve just the lungs or the kidneys.
 Anti-GBM disease used to be known as Goodpasture syndrome.

 Goodpasture syndrome; Rapidly progressive glomerulonephritis with pulmonary hemorrhage; Pulmonary renal syndrome; Glomerulonephritis - pulmonary hemorrhage